gliboc/eww/README.md

 ### Tests

-There are modules being build with the names `?MODULE_tests.erl` in order to test the most important functions in the app.
+There are modules with the names `?MODULE_tests.erl` in order to test the most important functions in the app.
 For example, `transfer_tests.erl` tests the data transfer and other features.

 ## Going further